senner007/Follow-The-White-Rabbit/Readme.md

 ### Done:
 - Solves easy and medium in about 1/2 sec
-- Solves hard in in about 5 mins.
+- Solves hard in about 5 mins.

 ### Todo:
 - clean up code mess/redundancy